Griffith-Stites/lookbook/README.md

 ## Griffith Stites fashion website and lookbook
 A website to showcase my lookbook and fashion taste.
-It also links to my pinterest and fashion instagram.
+Will also contain gender poetry written by me.
 Website Link: https://lookbook.griffithstites.com

 ### To Do
-* Update favicon
 * Spell check about me
 * Update website title image (Currently MiniPo)
 * Change cover photo text, text location, and design